Thermal equilibrium and Zeroth law of Thermodynamics

 Thermodynamics deals with heat and temperature, and the inter-conversion of heat and other energy forms.

 Thermodynamics is a macroscopic science.
-It deals with bulk system, and does not go into the molecular constitution of matter.
+It deals with the bulk system and does not go into the molecular constitution of matter.

-Adiabatic wall: It is an insulating wall that does not allow flow of heat
+Adiabatic wall: It is an insulating wall that does not allow the flow of heat

 Zeroth Law of Thermodynamics

 When two systems are separately in thermal equilibrium with a third system, they are also in thermal equilibrium with each other.

 The physical quantity which is required to be in thermal equilibrium is temperature

 Consider three systems, X, Y, and Z.

 X and Y are separately in thermal equilibrium with Z.

 TX = Temperature of X